ksaaskil/django-postgres-skaffold-k8s/ARTICLE.md

 ### `django-admin`

-Finally, our example project requires [installing Django](https://www.djangoproject.com/download/) to setup the project.
-You can install Django in your Python environment with [`pip`](https://pip.pypa.io/en/stable/):
+Finally, our example project requires [installing Django](https://www.djangoproject.com/download/) to bootstrap the project. _Because we're building a Kubernetes-native application, this step is only required for bootstrapping the project_: our code will, at the end of the day, run inside Docker, so if you don't want to install Python 3 and Django, feel free to copy the boilerplate from [the accompanying repository](https://github.com/ksaaskil/django-postgres-skaffold-k8s/tree/master/src/store).

+First, ensure you have a working installation of [Python 3](https://www.python.org/).
+Then, you can install Django in your Python environment with [`pip`](https://pip.pypa.io/en/stable/):

 ```bash
 $ pip install Django==3.0.7